Exception triage, not S&OP scale. Which signal matters now?

 Tribal knowledge in two engineers' heads

 Your senior SRE remembers the last time this exact alert pattern preceded a customer-impacting outage.
 Your principal CSM remembers which customers tolerate maintenance windows and which escalate to the CRO.
 Both pieces of knowledge live in two human heads.
 When either is on PTO, the team makes the wrong call.
-Major Tom reads the historical incident log and surfaces the precedent.

 All five run through the same orchestration layer